lourdesrosano/sgRNA_library_characterization/README.md

 ### Running sgRNA_library_characterization

+- **Software dependencies with Conda:**
+This pipeline follows the best practices of the Snakemake workflow manager in providing the software needed to run the pipeline in per-rule conda environments.
+Those environmnents are specified under `envs/` in yaml files that are named `{rule_name}.yaml`.
+The easiest way to install and use the software is by running Snakemake with parameter `--use-conda`.
+Snakemake will try to find the environments of the yaml files the rules point to, and install them if they are not already available.
+The directory for installing the conda environments can be specified with the `--conda-prefix` parameter.

+- **Software dependencies with Docker/Singularity:**
+As an alternative to using Conda, it is also possible to define a (docker) container and execute Snakemake with parameter `--use-singularity`, which will execute the job within a container that is spawned from a given image.
+Instructions for automatically building an image with Docker are provided in a [Dockerfile](Dockerfile).
+For more detailed information, please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

+- **Set pipeline location:**
+Parameter `--directory` must point to the `workflow` repository of the pipeline (i.e. corresponding location to the copy of the Git repository in the user's machine).
+This is necessary in order to ensure that the relative paths to the pipeline scripts can be correctly resolved and interpreted by Snakemake.

 Example call:

 ```
 snakemake -s workflow/Snakefile.smk  --configfile config/config.yaml  -p -k --use-conda --conda-prefix /path/to/conda_envs/ --cores 1 --directory /path/to/sgRNA_library_characterization/workflow/
 ```
 Note that if the pipeline is run on a compute cluster with a job scheduling system (e.g. LSF), the commands need to be adjusted accordingly.